 What is Intensive Care?

-At Henrico Doctors’ Hospital in Richmond, Virginia, Intensive Care, also sometimes referred to as Critical Care, is a hospital unit that provides continuous 24/7 monitoring of patients who are critically ill with life-threatening injury or diseases.
-Recognized nationally for our award winning critical care programs, Henrico Doctors’ Hospital is proud to named a Healthgrades Five-Star Recipient for treatment of the following:
+At Henrico Doctors’ Hospital in Richmond, Virginia, intensive care, also sometimes referred to as ICU or critical care, is a hospital unit that provides continuous 24/7 monitoring of patients who are critically ill with life-threatening injury or diseases.
+Recognized nationally for our award-winning critical care programs, Henrico Doctors’ Hospital is proud to be named a Healthgrades Five-Star Recipient for treatment of the following:

 - Heart Failure